So I have a thing… at least for now.

 Something glints off the walls overhead…

 It's small, but it's still there.
-Shining and glinting away, proving that there is a light somewhere, reflecting down into the depths far enough to been seen by my teary eyes at the bottom of the cavern.
+Reflecting down into the depths, at the bottom of the cavern, far enough down to be seen by my teary eyes.
+Shining and glinting away, proving that there is a light somewhere.
 Allowing me to muster just enough strength to begin the slow ascent back to the surface above.

 Glaring me in the face again.
-For now, I have this limitation and there are times where I can't do everything I want to do…not even close in fact.
+For now, I have this limitation and sometimes I can't do everything I want to do… not even close.
 So, I need to find one thing to commit to and stick to it, to full completion.
-That will help with the overwhelm and not seeing it through.
+That should help with the overwhelm and not seeing it through.
 How to decide what that will be?